challauday369/Linux-Kernel-Mentorship-Spring-2026/index.md

 ## Progress Through the Mentorship

-By the end of the mentorship, I had submitted **seven upstream patches**.
+By the end of the mentorship, I had submitted **ten upstream patches** and **three got merged into mainline**.

 Seeing my **first patch merged into the Linux kernel** was an unforgettable moment.

 Knowing that something I had worked on would become part of the upstream kernel was incredibly satisfying.

-The remaining **six patches** have gone through review and continue progressing through the upstream process.
+The remaining **seven patches** have gone through review and continue progressing through the upstream process.

-Although only one patch has been merged so far, every submission taught me something new.

 Each review made me a better contributor than the previous one.